scandum/quadsort/README.md

 This process is visualized in the diagram above.

-After the first round of sorting a single if check determines if the four swap variables are sorted in order, if that's the case the swap finishes up immediately.
+After the first round of sorting a single if check determines if the four swap variables are sorted in-order, if that's the case the swap finishes up immediately.
 Next it checks if the swap variables are sorted in reverse-order, if that's the case the sort finishes up immediately.
 If both checks fail the final arrangement is known and